IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 * Have self-confidence and pride in your work
 * Take risks & be fearless in your projects
 * Have fun!

-* Come to class on time and participate actively in discussions. !
-* Develop verbal and visual skills necessary to offer your classmates constructive, productive, professional critiques of their work.
-* Acquire copies of the required books and read assigned essays and articles.
-* Complete all assignments by the due date.
-This includes homework assignments, readings, research, concept development, learning software & expanding on ideas covered in class.
-* Maintain a high level of professionalism and quality standards in your own work.
-* Submit a portfolio of work spanning the duration of class.

 ###EVALUATION & GRADING
 Grading